Best laptops for Adobe Premiere Pro

 2. High performance Adobe Premiere Pro laptop

-The Eluktronics N850EP6 is our top pick for high performance Adobe Premiere Pro.
-It comes with the latest generation i7-8750H CPU, which is probably the best performance you can get at this price point.
+The Eluktronics MECH-15 is our top pick for high performance Adobe Premiere Pro.
+It comes with the latest generation i7-9750H CPU, which is probably the best performance you can get at this price point.
 The 16 GB of RAM should be more than enough for heavier video editing (you can also upgrade RAM later on if required).
 It also has a 512 GB SSD that provides fast access to your files.
-You can add an HDD later on if you need more storage.
-The GTX 1060 GPU is more than enough for video editing, and it can also handle gaming, VR and 3D modeling applications like Blender.
+You can add more storage later on if you need to.
+The GTX 1660Ti GPU is more than enough for video editing, and it can also handle gaming, VR and 3D modeling applications like Blender.
 Finally, it also has a good build quality and a high quality 72% NTSC IPS display.

 3. High performance and very portable Adobe Premiere Pro laptop with a great battery life

-If you need something more portable than the Eluktronics above you can look at the Gigabyte Aero 15W.
+If battery life is a priority, you can look at the Gigabyte AERO 15.
 It has the same CPU/GPU, so video editing performance should be about the same.
-However, at 4.6 lbs it is significantly more portable.
-It also has a larger 94 Wh battery (seems it lasts around 8 hours in practice).
+It has a 94 Wh battery (seems it lasts around 8 hours in practice).

 4. High performance Adobe Premiere Pro laptop with a 4k screen